 One major network has a streaming service all its own.
 CBS All Access is a streaming service that targets CBS super-fans, and it includes live streaming in many of CBS’s markets.
 Not everyone is eligible for live streaming, but it’s easy enough to find out if you are by checking CBS’s website or just starting a free trial of the service.
 CBS All Access will cost you $5.99/month.
 Read our review of the service here.

 Your local news station’s channel

 There’s one last general type of method for watching local channels on Roku that we have not yet mentioned: standalone channels for individual stations.
-While ABC, CBS and the like do not offer channels with free live streaming, your local affiliates may offer apps that offer free streaming of local news broadcasts or free replays of news segments.
 Your mileage may vary, but it’s worth checking to see if your local news network offers any live streaming on their Roku channel.
 Some do, and it’s an easy way to get some local channels on Roku – though, as with NewsON, you’ll be limited to news broadcasts and won’t get NFL games and network shows.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: